 The Stanislaus County Sheriff's Department Canine Unit exists for no other reason than to:

-The canine team is proud to be a daily utilized special unit provided to the community by the Sheriff.
+The Stanislaus County Sheriff's Department K-9 Unit provides trained police dogs and handlers 24-hours a day.
+The canine team is proud to be a daily utilized special unit provided to the community.

 The Mounted Unit primarily functions as a crowd control unit, helping to maintain or restore order at large crowd events such as; the Stanislaus County Fair, Riverbank Cheese and Wine Festival, Patterson Apricot Fiesta, various music concerts, etc. The Mounted Unit is an effective force multiplier and allows the peace to be kept with fewer number of Deputies onscene.
 Effective crowd management at these events helps to ensure that the events are kept peaceful and orderly, so that all those in attendance can enjoy them with friends and family.

 In addition to the above, the Mounted Unit performs high visibility patrols in areas where it is beneficial to use horses such as; Woodward and Modesto Reservoirs (where crowds of over 50,000 during the holidays are the norm), Knight's Ferry Peddler's Fair, Crossroads Shopping Center during the holidays, etc.

 The Mounted Unit also functions as a search and rescue resource having participated in multiple past search and rescue missions.

 The Mounted Unit has historically participated in ceremonial and public relations events as well.
 These functions include the Annual Stanislaus County Peace Officer's Memorial, Annual California Peace Officer's Memorial, parades, school functions, etc. Unfortunately, budgetary constraints have greatly diminished the unit's attendance at these events.